Slow Down. Relax. Breathe. You’re in Amish Country

-Forest Hill Leather Craft 2022 Ad
+Forest Hill Leather Craft September 2023 Ad

 The Amish way of life requires leather goods, that we “English” don’t use anymore.
 You can’t just walk into a Walmart to buy these things, so where do the Amish go?
-You guessed it, among the Amish, there are leather craftsmen who, for generations, have made the things that their community needs.
+You guessed it.
+Among the Amish, there are leather craftsmen who, for generations, have made the things that their community needs.

 A trusted, valuable, local business with a strong work ethic, that continues to perfect a time-honored craft within the Amish community and culture for what may truly be generations.